 In my last blog, instead of establishing camaraderie between myself and my fellow spiritual teachers, I wrote about my sadness and frustration that so many spiritual teachers I encounter still subscribe to the idea that it is best to maintain a façade of spiritual exaltedness whilst struggling in their private life behind closed doors.
 I explained my perspective that spiritual bypassing (using spiritual truths and ideals to avoid anything negative) is harmful and explained that the Czech people in general are prone to spiritual bypassing because it is an extension of the ‘iron curse’ vibration in the country.
 I wrote that blog as a result of having co-hosted a spiritual workshop there.
 But that blog going public was the tipping point for my friend’s partner (the one harboring insecurity and unresolved resistance from our conflict the previous year).
 My honesty triggered her.
 She felt that the blog was self righteous and disrespectful.
 She decided that I had no integrity.
 She decided that because I had written that e-mail to her partner (my friend/manager) outlining why I couldn’t be around the woman who was being ostracized, I was not authentic.
 She decided to tell her partner (my friend) that she ‘thanks me for the role I had played in her life but that she was done with me and had to protect her energy from me’.
 Essentially, she flipped on me too, which put my friend in an impossible situation between us.
 This would have been bad enough.
 But unbeknownst to me, she had been forming a protective closeness with the woman who was being dis included by me.
 And somehow decided that it was a good idea to find the email I sent my friend/manager about her and send it directly TO her.
 It was like being in middle school all over again.
 I felt completely unfairly and inaccurately appraised.
 I felt completely betrayed.
 And I also felt like she had no awareness of the collateral damage she had done by taking such actions.
 I don’t need to explain how badly shit hit the fan at that point.

 I called a meeting between 8 of us.
 I wanted to meet directly with every person involved in the conflict (including the woman in question) my friend and his partner who had flipped on me.
 But my friend’s partner refused to show up to resolve the conflict.
 As a result, my friend decided to go home to be with her instead of attending the meeting.
 The only person who did show up was the woman who was being excluded, who had been directly sent the email I wrote about her.
-Ale had left on an urgent business trip to Paris, which left me with less support and after pulling off an 8-hour workshop plus a meet and greet/book signing afterward, having had no dinner, those of us who did decide to attend the meeting sat down until 2 in the morning to create collective resolution.
+I was left with little support and after pulling off an 8-hour workshop plus a meet and greet/book signing afterward, having had no dinner, those of us who did decide to attend the meeting sat down until 2 in the morning to create collective resolution.

 It was a painful meeting for everyone.
 We went through the letter point by point.
 I had to explain the entire situation all the way from the beginning with complete transparency.
 There was no diplomatic way to handle the situation.
 The most painful thing for me was to realize that this woman saw herself as a friend of mine when I thought of her as an acquaintance.
 I detest causing people pain.
 I’m the person who will spend an hour trying to take a spider outside the house to prevent suffering.
 If I cause people pain, I have to have a damn good reason to do it.
 And even though there was resolution by the end of the night and we all hugged, I left with a sick feeling in my stomach.